 You can hear more about Nakia’s curriculum perspectives in her blog Curriculum Is Misunderstood.
 Let’s Overcome That, in Service of Equity.

 She is on Twitter at @nakiahardy.

-I can also speak to the experience I have with high quality curricula used in Guilford County Schools, my former district:
+In addition, Nakia can speak to her experience with the high quality curricula used in Guilford County Schools, her prior district: